Meet Jimmy LeSage, M.S. Founder & Director of New Life Hiking Spa

-My name is Jimmy LeSage, Director and Founder of New Life Hiking Spa.
-For over 30 years, I have welcomed guests to our spa to enjoy hiking in Vermont’s beautiful green mountains.
+For amost 40 years, I have welcomed guests to my destination spa and wellness retreat to enjoy hiking in Vermont’s beautiful Green Mountains.

-I’ve been inspired by my work to receive a Masters degree in Counseling from the University of Bridgeport, study nutrition at Harvard University, and to join Bill and Beth Reidler’s “Understand Yourself and Others” workshops.
+I’ve been inspired by my work to receive a Master’s degree in Counseling from the University of Bridgeport, study nutrition at Harvard University, and to join Bill and Beth Reidler’s “Understand Yourself and Others” workshops.
 To keep up with the latest in body/mind technology, I’ve studied a wide range of bodywork treatments including Rolfing, polarity and acupuncture.
-From studying yoga in India and at Sivananda in Val Morin, Canada, to visiting the Esalen Institute in Big Sur, California, my education has taken me around the globe.
+From India to Val Morin, Canada, to visiting the Esalen Institute in Big Sur, California, my education in bodywork and nutrition has taken me around the globe.

 Motivation for New Life flourished while designing a series of nutritional plans for health assessment workshops in 1978.
 Working with a group of experienced doctors on the project, I became aware of the lack of available information on the subject of nutritional living.
 Combining my professional training in French, Austrian and Continental cuisine with a newfound alternative approach to nutrition, I began constructing the idea of New Life.